“We’re both creative and love learning. We felt that the rings would be most meaningful if we made them for each other!” – Dina Levy

 Dina and Rob decided to take it one step further, and try their hands at crafting each other’s wedding rings from scratch.

 Note: I’ve known Dina since university and we organised this workshop as a fun one-off project.
-While I don’t do private classes at the moment, this was the perfect opportunity to give you guys a sneak peek into how wedding bands are made!
+While I don’t do private classes at the moment, this was the perfect opportunity to give you a sneak peek into how wedding bands are made!

 Image credits go to Rob, who was snapping away on his camera throughout the day-long workshop (although this meant that he didn’t get to star in many of the photos)!